jinman36/reading-notes/201n21/dayEightNotes.md

 - Semantic HTML - page title, language attribute, tab order, alt text, headings, landmarks > div/span
 - A11Y Conferences & Meetups (axe-con)

+## Learning Journal
+- Today was a good day for learning.
+I enjoyed the lab today, more than a lot of the other labs, although it was the hardest it was the most interesting to me, for the logical expressions with the functions and variables.
+- learning the different applications for tech is interesting to me, I enjoyed the PPH today and found it interesting to listen to one of my classmates from the original 102 class talk about her journey to where she is now and the experiences that she has had along the way.

 - [Main Page](https://jinman36.github.io/reading-notes/)